Reading time: 8 min.

 With hair loss being a problem for both men and women, many are looking for a long-term solution.
 Up to 60% of sufferers would rather have their hair back than money or friends.
 Almost 50% would spend all the money they had to regain their hair [11].

-Nearly nine out of ten requests for hair loss treatment now come from women.
+Nearly nine out of ten requests for hair loss treatments now come from women.
 This is in stark contrast to 20 years ago.

 Research has shown that there are many young men taking medication for their hair loss.
-25% of men in their twenties are showing signs of male pattern baldness already.
+25% of men in their twenties are showing signs of male pattern baldness already and may be taking popular hair loss medications such as Minoxidil or Finasteride to regrow hair or prevent further hair loss.

 Facts and Statistics about Hair Loss in the UK, Wimpole Clinic